satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Problems with current peer-review system

-Armamentaria are problematical (please contact the corresponding author for explication.)

 1. Reviewers are expected to have comprehensive expertise.

 Reviewers are expected to work in isolation, unable to discuss the